drcael/YGO-CustomDatabaseCreator/readme.md

     ```bash
     python main.py
     ```
-5.  **Editing:**You can download Notepad++, a lightweight text editor, or VSCode, an advanced IDE, to edit files.
+5.  **Editing:**You can download Notepad++ (https://notepad-plus-plus.org/downloads/) , a lightweight text editor, or VSCode (https://code.visualstudio.com/Download), an advanced IDE, to edit files.

 ---